Vasuki

 Vasuki (वासुकि) is the king of the nagas in Hinduism.
-He is described as having a gem called Nagamani (serpent's ornament) on his head.
+He is described as having a gem called Nāgamani (serpent's ornament) on his head.
 Shesha, another king of the nagas and the bed on which Vishnu rests, is his elder brother, and Manasa, another naga, is his sister.
 In Hindu iconography, he is generally depicted coiling around the neck of Shiva, who is believed to have blessed and worn him as an ornament.

 He is known in Chinese and Japanese mythology as being one of the "eight Great Dragon Kings" (八大龍王 pinyin: Bādà lóngwáng; Japanese: Hachidai Ryūō), amongst Nanda (Nāgarāja), Upananda, Sāgara (Shakara), Takshaka, Balavan, Anavatapta, and Utpala.

 Legend

 Vasuki is one of the sons of the sage Kashyapa and Kadru.

 He is accorded a significant role in the legend of Samudra Manthana.
 He is described to have allowed both the devas and the asuras to bind him to Mount Mandara, so that they could use him as their churning rope to extract the amrita from the Ocean of Milk.